4 Benefits of Homeschooling Away from Home

 1. Variety.

-Variety is the spice of life—and sometimes, lessons.
+Variety is the spice of life—and lessons.
 Doing the same thing in the same place every day can start to feel too repetitive, even if it’s something you love.
 Shake things up a little by going somewhere different.
-Even doing lessons in your back yard injects a little more fun into homeschooling.
+The library, a coffee shop, or even doing lessons in your back yard injects a little more fun into homeschooling.

 2. Motivation.